ildyria/Dance/Brno/Posture.md

 # Connecting

 Before the connection, still be on the heel.
-Slowly go does and at the same time forward to the toe.
+Slowly go down and at the same time forward to the toe.
-The point is not to bend the knees, but to go forward for the connection.
+The point is **not to bend the knees**, **but to go forward for the connection**.